enzet/OpenMoonMap/README.md

 ---------------------------------

 The same process can be done for other astronomical bodies.
-To do so one should know its Wikidata identifier and equator-length.
+To do so one should know its Wikidata identifier and equator length.

 Example for Mars (Wikidata id [Q111](https://www.wikidata.org/wiki/Q111)):